COMP523FA2020/Overview/project.md

 This project addresses this problem and provides a solution by aiming to create a desktop and mobile-friendly website that allows the beforementioned users to explore the database in an intuitive manner and provides easy to digest visualizations.
 This includes new ways to query data, easy-to-apply filters, search functionalities, and graphical data summaries.

+### User Stories

+**Need-to-have:**

+- As a web user, in order to store the query results locally, I can download the table that captures the avian diets.

+- As a web user, in order to have flexible to querying the database, I can use filters such as seasons, year range, and region.

+- As a web user, in order to see an overview of the spread of avian studies, I can use the different bar graphs that categorize the different studies.

+- As a web user, in order to share my findings with others, I can copy the bird or food's URL on the top of the page.

+- As a web user, in order to see how the different criteria will affect the query results, I can modify check boxes and the page be updated dynamically.

+- As a web user, in order to have the flexibility of query based on bird or prey, I can choose the correct criteria on the homepage.

+- As a web user, in order to navigate between different bird and preys, I can clicked on their names which are hyperlinked to their respective pages.

+**Nice-to-have:**

+- As a web user, in order to encourage collaboration, I can share my query results with a unique link/URL.

+- As a web user, in order to facilitate more intuitive searching, I can query birds and foods with a search bar that auto-completes.

+- As a web user, in order to explore the data, I can press an "I'm feeling lucky" button to take me to a random bird/food.